Squirtle007/CUDA-Q/README.md

 <img src="https://github.com/Squirtle007/CUDA-Q/assets/66664309/9c2a0adb-da36-4628-b122-26ba07cf49cb" width="800">

-Choose your preferred platform to begin learning quantum computing with CUDA-Q:
+(Disclaimer: This is not an official NVIDIA product; please refer to the official CUDA-Q repository for the most up-to-date and comprehensive information.)

 <br>

+### Choose your preferred platform to begin learning quantum computing with CUDA-Q:

 ## CUDA-Q on TWCC
 Taiwan Computing Cloud (TWCC) is a high-performance computing service backed by the National Center for High-Performance Computing (NCHC).
 The CUDA-Q container is pre-installed and can be easily configured through the user-friendly web interface.